Carlton Gamer: Compositional style

-Work in music theory
+Music theorist

-As a music theorist, Gamer has published articles in a number of journals or books on such topics as electronic music, microtonality, the properties of equal-tempered systems containing more or less than twelve tones per octave, and the definition and elaboration of the deep scale property as it applies to such equal-tempered systems (see "Electronic music" and "Some combinational resources of equal-tempered systems"); definitions of the concepts of difference set, block design, and projective plane and applications of these to such equal-tempered systems (see "Deep scales and difference sets", "Musical block designs", and "Microtones and projective planes"); the relationship between geometrical duality and musical inversion (see "Microtones and projective planes", pp. 156–158); invariance matrices and their application to musical composition (see Fanfares for the common tone); and musical metatheory, with emphasis on the notion of syntactic models and the prescriptive and postdictive relevance of these to a "theory of composition" (see "The role of the composer as theorist", "Sketch of a foundation for music theory today", "Music worlds", and "Busnois, Brahms, and the syntax of temporal proportions").
+As a music theorist, Gamer published articles in a number of journals and books on such topics as electronic music, microtonality, the properties of equal-tempered systems containing more or less than twelve tones per octave, and the definition and elaboration of the deep scale property as it applies to such equal-tempered systems; definitions of the concepts of difference set, block design, and projective plane and applications of these to such equal-tempered systems, Musical block designs, and Microtones and projective planes; the relationship between geometrical duality and musical inversion; invariance matrices and their application to musical composition; and musical metatheory, with emphasis on the notion of syntactic models and the prescriptive and postdictive relevance of these to a theory of composition.

-Gamer's music-theoretical work has been cited in dictionaries and encyclopedias, including the Dictionary of Contemporary Music, Encyclopædia Britannica, Grove Music Online, and The New Grove Dictionary of Music and Musicians.
-Further citations appear in Wikipedia articles on the Deep scale property, Triad (music), Trichord, Tetrad (music), Hexachord, 19 equal temperament, and Polite number.
+Gamer's wrote music-theoretical sections for dictionaries and encyclopedias, including the Dictionary of Contemporary Music, Encyclopædia Britannica, Grove Music Online, and The New Grove Dictionary of Music and Musicians.

 Gamer's work has been cited in books and dissertations by Robert Morris, Andrew Mead, Timothy A. Johnson, Jack Douthett et al., and Robert Tyler Kelley, among others, and in numerous articles in a variety of journals, including Journal of Music Theory, Music Theory Spectrum, Perspectives of New Music, Music Analysis, Intégral, Music & Letters, Music Theory Online, Journal of the American Musicological Society, and College Music Symposium.